AccumulateNetwork/accumulate-docs/tools/command-line-tool/command-line-wallet.md

 # CLI Reference

-The Command-Line Interface Tool allows you to interact with the Accumulate protocol and includes operations around token, identity, and key management.
+The Command-Line Interface Tool allows you to interact with the Accumulate network and includes operations around token, identity, and key management.
 By default, the Command-Line Interface connects to the dedicated testnet server, but you can manually connect to a different server with `-s`

 {% hint style="info" %}
 If you'd like to connect to a specific testnet server, you can find a list of the available servers in the [Networks.go file](https://github.com/AccumulateNetwork/accumulated/blob/develop/networks/networks.go).
 Or you can use the public testnet server: `https://testnet.accumulatenetwork.io/v1`.